fbpx

 We did the backstage pass tour where we meet a ranger and they showed us the incubation room, where a baby was slowly hatching from an egg!

 Do it yourself: In the center of Franz Josef town, you really can’t miss the West Coast Wildlife Centre.
-Buy a pass and freely explore the centre, learning as much as you can about the kiwi and the program New Zealand is using to regrow their population.
+Grab your entry ticket to freely explore the centre, learning as much as you can about the kiwi and the program New Zealand is using to regrow their population.
 There is also a Glacier attraction and a cafe onsite.

 13. Enjoy a West Coast sunset